OTL/rosruby/README.md

 $ rosrun rosruby rosruby_genmsg.py geometry_msgs nav_msgs
 ```

+Arguments are msg package names.
+If arguments are not given,
+that converts msg/srv to .rb which is needed by sample programs.

-This generates message files in ~/.ros/rosruby.
+This generates message files in ~/.ros/rosruby directory.

 Sample Source
 --------------